 - Travel to countries with high or unknown transmission levels, especially if masking and community mitigation measures are not widely used

-- Close contact (< 2 m [6 ft] for > 15 minutes cumulatively within a 24-hour period) with a person(s) diagnosed with or suspected to have COVID-19, irrespective of whether the COVID-19 case(s) or the contact was wearing a mask
+- Close contact (less than 2 m [6 ft] for more than 15 minutes cumulatively within a 24-hour period) with a person(s) diagnosed with or suspected to have COVID-19, irrespective of whether the COVID-19 case(s) or the contact was wearing a mask

 - Inpatient or outpatient visits to health care facilities in an affected area